Shadow of the Beast (1989 video game): Development

-Shadow of the Beast was designed by Martin Edmondson and Paul Howarth of Reflections Interactive over the course of nine months, and it was their second 16-bit game after their previous game, Ballistix.
+Shadow of the Beast was designed by Martin Edmondson and Paul Howarth of Reflections over the course of nine months, and it was their second 16-bit game after their previous game, Ballistix.
 Edmondson and Howarth described it as their "most ambitious project to date", and stated that they wanted the game to push both the Amiga and Atari ST to their technical limits.
 To achieve this, the Amiga version was written first, so that they would take advantage of all of the computer's advanced hardware capabilities.
 The developers made use of the hardware sprites and scrolling rather than using the blitter, which they felt that the blitter "does not run quite as fast as some people would believe."
 To get the speed they wanted, the developers employed difficult techniques such as the sprite multiplexing.
 The game uses up to twelve levels of parallax scrolling, and up to a maximum of 128 colours on screen.

 The game was also designed to be as difficult as possible; Edmondson remarked that he liked difficult games at the time and he "used to get frustrated if the game was too easy."
 The game's cover art was designed by British artist Roger Dean, who has also done cover artwork for other Psygnosis-published games.
 The music for Shadow of the Beast was composed by David Whittaker.
-Whittaker wrote six main pieces of music, with each pieces contains its own sub-theme, to "fit the changing scenes in the game."
-The instruments were created using the Korg M1 synthesiser and then sampled at 20 kHz.
+Whittaker wrote six main pieces of music, with each piece containing its own sub-theme, to "fit the changing scenes in the game."
+The instruments were made using the Korg M1 synthesiser and then sampled at 20 kHz.
 Ruben Monteiro's arrangement of the game's music was released in 1999, on an Amiga music compilation album Immortal.